-- GDP – In 2009, the entertainment software industry's value added to the U.S. Gross Domestic Product (GDP) was $4.9 billion.
+- In 2012, the entertainment software industry added over $6.2 billion to U.S. Gross Domestic Product.

 - The computer and video game industry directly and indirectly employs more than 146,000 people.

 - The average salary for direct employees is $94,747, resulting in total national compensation of $4 billion.

 - Direct employment for the industry grew at an annual rate more than 13 times the growth of the overall U.S. labor market (9 percent vs. 0.72 percent) between 2009 and 2012.

 Top 5 States in the Industry (by number of industry employees)

 Click on state names in the table below to view detailed reports from the top 10 states.
 To download all of our state reports, please click here.